celiaafisher/obsidian-viewer-ftags/README.md

 If the file has more than 5 children, it shows only the first 5 and adds an ellipsis item to show the rest.

+You can change how these children are displayed.
+The plugin settings let you show them as chips in the top bar (the default), list them inside the Files panel, or hide them completely.

 https://github.com/user-attachments/assets/c2ce464c-f29a-4194-95c8-ab362b084c74

 ---